-- In 2017 Ukrainian Institute of National Remembrance informed that 1320 monuments to Lenin had been removed.
-As well as were dismanteled "Lenin's rooms" on factories and images and busts of other communist party leaders.
-Decommunization included also change of names of streets, so more than 51,493 streets, squares and other urban areas had been renamed, according to Ukrainian media "Ukrainska Pravda". - Also school programs were adjusted and ideological Soviet disciplines and literature were removed. - In the year 2020 there was a rigor discussion, whether to remove Soviet signs from Motherland-Mother monument, however the initiative was paused probably due to COVID-19 pandemic.
+Museum of the terror, image from the official web-site In 2017 Ukrainian Institute of National Remembrance informed that 1320 monuments to Lenin had been removed.
+Decommunization included also change of names of streets, so more than 51,493 streets, squares and other urban areas had been renamed, according to Ukrainian media "Ukrainska Pravda".
+In this year there was a rigor discussion, whether to remove Soviet signs from Motherland-Mother monument, however the initiative was paused probably due to COVID-19 pandemic.